mdhalim/JaagaStudy2017q1/AdHoc Tasks/README.md

 Some mechanism to reach out to new solar panels so that we can clean them regularly
 Cleaning (probably washing) of footmat at bathroom
 One time good cleaning of big pressure cooker.
 Solar power generation and usage monitoring
-Throw reject waste to dumping place
 Cleaning of glasses/cups
 Throw waste from bathroom to dumping place.
 Cleaning bucket/mug of compost toilet